tansharma/counter/README.md

 There are a number of caveats and assumptions you should bear in mind.
 Read these before trusting a number:

-- Limits are estimates, not absolute ground truth.
+- There's no plan-limit number anywhere, on purpose.

-  No agent actually exposes your real plan limits on disk (and if it does i havent found a way to read that), so the gauges are just comparing your usage against the budgets you set up in Settings.
+  No agent actually exposes your real plan limits on disk (and if it does i havent found a way to read that), so rather than have you guess at a budget in Settings, "Session Usage" and "This Week" just show composition instead — new tokens vs. cache-read, as a ring with no denominator to argue about.

-  For reference: during a Claude Pro calibration run, I hit 100% of a 5-hour block at roughly 20.6M raw tokens, meaning the default 25M budget is probably a tad high.
-Definitely tune it to match your own plan

 - The 5-hour block is reconstructed.

   A block opens at the very first event after a quiet gap, floors it to the top of the hour, and stretches for 5 hours.
 Because of that hour-flooring, the dashboard's countdown might run up to an hour earlier than the agent’s actual reset (which typically triggers off your exact first-message time).